rysdev/LMSLiveProjectContributions/README.md

 # LMSLiveProjectContributions
 A selection of my contributions for a live Learning Management System website.

-All features implemented relate to a section of the LMS that manages students enrolled in a job placement course
+All features implemented relate to a section of the LMS that manages students enrolled in a job placement course.

 The following sections will break down some of the contributions I made to this project.